tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/Activities/04-Stu_Blockchain_Voice/README.md

 ### Hints

-You can use a `for-loop` with the `create_df()` function inside to iterate across the news articles list to create the DataFrame's structure.
+You can use a `for loop` with the `create_df()` function inside to iterate across the news articles list to create the DataFrame's structure.

 ---